 This has already bonded with a phosphate, though it only provides you with 62.3% creatine per molecule.

-It has been bonded with other molecules to increase absorption rates and has the benefit of causing less stomach upsets in people who are susceptible.
+It has been bonded with other molecules to increase absorption rates.
+This has the benefit of causing fewer stomach upsets in people who are susceptible.
 It is also a much more expensive form of creatine.

 Processed at a higher PH level than creatine monohydrate, it is said to have the fastest absorption rate of all the creatine supplements to date

 There are conflicting opinions as to the effectiveness of creatine serum.
 It is dissolved in water and can have vitamins and amino acids added.
 It is generally ingested through drops under the tongue.

 However scientific evidence shows that it is in fact, unstable in water as it breaks down into creatinine.

 Combined with either sugar or sodium, it is supposed to not only absorb better than creatine monohydrates but taste better too.

 Typically it will either come as a powder or in capsule form.
 If you choose to use powder then it is usually mixed with water and consumed as a drink.